20 Types of Caterpillars in Louisiana

 This caterpillar, known as a saddleback caterpillar, can be found hanging out on the underside of oak trees (particularly oak leaf and live oak trees) and hickory and sweet gum trees.

-They’re typically gray or brown and have dark lines running down their backs.
+They’re typically gray or brown, with dark lines running down their backs.

-These types of caterpillars in Louisiana are most active from April through early May, which is also when they’ll undergo their metamorphosis into adult Cecropia moths.
+These caterpillars in Louisiana are most active from April through early May, and they’ll undergo metamorphosis into adult Cecropia moths.

 17. Monkey Slug